RVs vs. Hotels: Which Is Better for Your Next Road Trip?

 The Cost of an RV: Owning vs. Renting

 There are two ways to travel in an RV: renting and owning.
-The cost of each option varies greatly, but there are a few common factors.
+The cost of an RV for either option varies greatly, but there are a few common factors.
 No matter what kind of vehicle you’re in, you’ll have to find a place to park your RV at your destination.
 Most of the time, this will be a national park or another campground.
 While fully equipped RV campgrounds at popular locations can be slightly more expensive, you can expect to pay around $30 to $50 a night no matter where you go.
 That’s far less expensive than most hotel rooms.
 Additionally, the built-in RV kitchen and campground firepit make it much easier to cook your meals and save money on food.
 That said, fueling your RV will be more expensive than taking a regular vehicle to the gas station.

 If you own your RV, food, gas, and campground fees are the only expenses you have to worry about.
 As such, traveling in your own RV is by far the most affordable way to journey across the country.
 What if you don’t own an RV, though?
 In this case, you’ll have to rent one, which adds another daily cost to your trip.
 Like hotel rooms, rental rates vary depending on what size and type of RV you want.
 You might be able to find a small campervan for less than $100 a day.
 However, for a bigger and more luxurious ride, you’re likely going to pay over $150 a day.
 You’ll also have to factor in your daily mileage, as many RV rental companies charge a certain amount per mile of your trip.